plancksecurity/foundation-planckCoreV3/README.md

 First of all, excellent!
 You can find further information here: <https://contribution.pep.foundation/>

 # Legal notes
-The p≡p Engine is Copyright 2015-2020 by p≡p foundation, Switzerland.
+The p≡p Engine is Copyright 2015-2023 by p≡p foundation, Switzerland.
 The source code of the p≡p Engine is licensed under the terms of the GNU General Public License version 3.
 Accompanying documentation is licensed under the terms of the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) License.
 Each file includes a notice near its beginning, that indicates the applicable license.
 If you wish to license the p≡p Engine under different terms, please contact <mailto:council@pep.foundation>.

-_pEp_reallocarray in pgp_sequoia.c is reallocarray from the OpenBSD source.
-It is copyright (c) 2008 Otto Moerbeek <otto@drijf.net> with the following permissions:
-Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+src/pEp_rmd160.c is adapted from LibTomCrypt by Tom St Denis, which was released by its authors into the public domain.

 # Contact
 The p≡p foundation and the developers of the p≡p Engine can be reached as detailed here: <https://pep.foundation/contact-us/index.html>.